flatironinstitute/finufft/docs/install.rst

 .. note::

-   Improved Mac OSX instructions, and possibly a brew package, will come shortly.
-Stay tuned.
-The below has been tested on 10.14 (Mojave) with both clang and gcc-8.
+   A brew package will come shortly; stay tuned.
+The below has been tested on 10.14 (Mojave) with both clang and gcc-8, and 10.15 (Catalina) with clang.

 First you'll want to set up Homebrew, as follows.
-If you don't have Xcode, install Command Line Tools (this is only around 130 MB in contrast to the full 6 GB size of Xcode), by opening a terminal (from ``/Applications/Utilities/``) and typing::
+If you don't have Xcode, install Command Line Tools (which is a few hundred MB download, much smaller than the now 10 GB size of Xcode), by opening a terminal (from ``/Applications/Utilities/``) and typing::

   xcode-select --install